turingschool/backend-curriculum-site/module2/lessons/big-o.md

 - [ ] Set up explicit roles for co-teaching
 - [ ] Find/link the number cards
 - [ ] Redo the pseudo-code algorithms for merge and binary sorts
-- [ ] Find/review the written changes from last execution of the class
 - [ ] Recap/review the plan with co-teacher
 - [ ] Come up with an intentional strategy for pairing and sitting
+- [ ] Build slides for the questions/processes

 ## Learning Goals